-A fine-dining eatery that’s hidden within a quiet alley in Gangnam, Jungsik Dang offers unique takes on Korean dishes in an intimate setting.
-Service here is impeccable and unobtrusive, making it a popular venue for romantic dinners.
-The tasting menu is priced at 150,000 won onwards, where guests can enjoy sea urchin bibimbap (traditional dish of rice, meat, and vegetables), samgyeopsal (crispy pork belly with assorted pickled vegetables and trumpet mushrooms), and Jeju crispy snapper.
-For dessert, Jungsik Dang’s signature chocolate mousse is a must try.
-Served up in tiny traditional kimchi pots made from chocolate, the ensemble is beautifully decorated with cake crumbs and edible flowers.
-Read More...
+You can enjoy sea urchin bibimbap (traditional dish of rice, meat, and vegetables), samgyeopsal (crispy pork belly with assorted pickled vegetables and trumpet mushrooms), and Jeju crispy snapper.
+For dessert, Jungsik’s signature chocolate mousse is a must try - served in tiny traditional kimchi pots, this beautiful treat is decorated with cake crumbs and edible flowers.

 La Yeon at The Shilla SeoulJung-gu

-Set behind Deoksugung Palace, Congdu Restaurant serves traditional Korean cuisine that’s adapted to a more modern palate.
-Finding this eatery can be challenging as there’s no signage; just look out for a traditional Korean building between the US and UK embassies.
-Available in both set and a la carte menu, Congdu’s food offerings are subtle in flavour with impeccable presentation.
-Standout dishes include the Jeju Island black pork that’s slow-roasted for 48 hours, barley bibimbap with brown bean paste, corvina (salted whole fish) and raw marinated crab, and pork belly with marinated oysters and kale wrap.
+Congdu’s food offerings are subtle in flavour with impeccable presentation.
+Standout dishes include the Jeju Island black pork that’s slow-roasted for 48 hours, barley bibimbap with brown bean paste, and pork belly with marinated oysters and kale wrap.
 For dessert, Congdu Restaurant’s tofu cream tiramisu with espresso and pine nut puree is a must-try.

 Han Chu Korean Fried ChickenGangnam

-Set within a ten-minute stroll from Gyeongbokgung Station, Tosokchon is known for its signature samgyetang (chicken ginseng soup), which is a popular dish during the summertime.
-This restaurant is also hailed as an iconic landmark in Seoul as it was favourite spot of South Korea’s late president, Noh Muh-hyun.
-Slow-cooked for hours for a sweet and nutty flavour, samgyetang consists of a spring chicken stuffed with chestnuts, garlic, dried jujubes, ginseng, glutinous rice, and gingko nuts.
-Tosokchon also offers a selection of dishes such as tongdak (roasted chicken), haemul pajeon (green onion pancake with seafood), and agu-jjim (braised spicy monkfish).
+Tosokchon’s samgyetang is slow-cooked for hours for a sweet and nutty flavour, consisting of a spring chicken (that’s no more than 49 days old) stuffed with chestnuts, garlic, dried jujubes, ginseng, glutinous rice, and gingko nuts.
+Tosokchon also offers tongdak (roasted chicken), hae-mool pajeon (green onion pancake with seafood), and agu-jjim (braised spicy monkfish).